The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Basic Capacity Results

-We present our capacity theorems in this section.
-These correspond to Definitions~\ref{def:wach} and~\ref{def:cap} in the previous section.
-We give a single-letter expression for the secret key capacity containing three auxiliary random variables.
-We also provide a looser upper bound in which there are no auxiliary random variables in the expression.
-The upper bound is tight when the system is such that the channel is degraded in favor of Bob, the legitimate receiver (as per Definition~\ref{def:degraded_eve}).
+We present our capacity results in this section.
+These correspond to Definitions~\ref{def:wach} and~\ref{def:cap} and we emphasize that $R_M$ and $R_\Phi$ are unconstrained here.
+We leverage on a source emulation result by Ahlswede-Csisz\'ar~\cite{Ahlswede_Csiszar93} to give a single-letter expression for the secret key capacity containing two auxiliary random variables taking into account that $S^n$ has to satisfy the cost constraint in~\eqref{equ:cost_constraint}.
+We also provide a looser upper bound that contains no auxiliary random variables.
+The upper bound is tight when the DMBC is degraded in favor of Bob.
+The capacity results in this section motivate the more refined error exponent analysis in the following section where $R_\Phi$ can be constrained and we will see that a judicious choice of $R_M$ does not reduce $C_{\mathrm{SK}}$ in the case of degraded DMBCs.